-- Membership Drive: Participate in Freshman

-Orientation Program to acquaint freshmen with SPS.

-Have a booth to encourage bulk registration for

-national membership.

-- Visit introductory physics classes

-- Put up SPS posters and meeting announcements

-- Request the SPS outreach kit (SOCK)

-- Plan biweekly meetings for the year
+- Membership Drive: Participate in Freshman Orientation Program to acquaint freshmen with SPS.
+Have a booth to encourage bulk registration for national membership. - Put up SPS posters and meeting announcements - Request the SPS outreach kit (SOCK) - Plan biweekly meetings for the year